ivan-zimin/sql-ex/README.md

 ## #31
 Find classes of ships whose guns are at least 16 inches in bore.
 Output: class and country.
 > SELECT class, country FROM Classes WHERE bore >=16

+## #33
+List the ships sunk in battles in the North Atlantic.
+Output: ship.
+> SELECT ship FROM outcomes
+INNER JOIN battles ON outcomes.battle = battles.name
+WHERE result = 'sunk' AND battles.name = 'North Atlantic'